 Felony DUI Causing Injury

-Drivers with two or more previous DUI charges in a 10-year period are more likely to be charged with a felony.
-A felony conviction for DUI causing injury can result in:
+Drivers with two or more previous DUI charges in 10 years are more likely to be charged with a felony.
+A felony conviction for DUI causing injury can result in the following:

 - Fines: Up to $5,000